ki-editor/ki-editor/docs/src/normal-mode/core-movements.md

 For example, choosing the Line selection mode causes the current line to be selected, choosing the Word selection mode causes the current word to be selected.

-In case where there's no matching selection under the cursor, the Current movement chooses the nearest selection based on the following criteria (in order):
+In cases where there's no matching selection under the cursor, the Current movement chooses the nearest selection based on the following criteria (in order):

 1. Same line as cursor (if possible)
 2. Nearest to cursor (in terms of horizontal movements)